damnalex/my_odoo_aliases_and_scripts/README.md

 this is made to work for zsh shell and python 3.6, no effort has been made to make it work with other versions

 disclaimer 2 :
 this is made to work on my personnal machine, with it's shitty config and idiosyncrasies.
-If this breaks yours, it's on you, no support will be providied, just so you know
+If this breaks yours, it's on you, no support will be providied, you have been warned.